top of page

 Create a brand identity system and visualize the content of a research paper for comprehension by a wide audience.

-The first part of the assignment was to design a brand identity system, including static and dynamic logos, for Knoll's Workplace Research Library.
+My first task was to design a static logo for Knoll's Workplace Research Library.

 Refinements_Small.png